iAlexeze/Ansible-Playbook/README.md

 ## Happy automating with Ansible!

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as permitted by the license.
 Please refer to the license file for more details.

 ## Acknowledgements
 We would like to acknowledge the Ansible community and contributors for their valuable insights and contributions to the Ansible ecosystem.
 Their efforts make automation easier, more powerful, and accessible to everyone.

 If you have any questions, suggestions, or issues, please don't hesitate to reach out.
 We appreciate your interest and hope this repository proves useful in your automation journey.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Let's Connect,
 - <a href="https://github.com/ialexeze" target="_blank">GitHub</a>